 PROFILE: David Bohnett Foundation was established in 1999 by David Bohnett.
 It seeks to improve “society through social activism.”
-Bohnett might be best known as a prominent art and LBGT funder, but he’s also a local funder that regularly gives to Los Angeles nonprofits through his foundation.
-Bohnett got rich from selling GeoCities to Yahoo in the late '90s.
+Bohnett might be best known as a prominent art and LBGT funder, but he is also a local funder that regularly supports Los Angeles nonprofits through his foundation.
+Bohnett made his money from selling GeoCities to Yahoo in the late '90s.
 Bohnett puts his tech-savvy nature to work for the people of Southern California, specifically through the Fund for Los Angeles.

-On the local scene, Bohnett’s arts giving has made headlines, thanks to a $20 million pledge to the LA Philharmonic and a collective $8.8 million in grants to the Los Angeles County Museum of Art.
+On the local scene, Bohnett’s arts grantmaking has made headlines, thanks to a $20 million pledge to the LA Philharmonic and a collective $8.8 million in grants to the Los Angeles County Museum of Art.
 He stepped outside of social justice funding for the LA Philharmonic several years ago to help the organization broaden programming, awareness, and diversity for underserved communities.

 In a recent year, the foundation reported over $3.8 million in total giving.
-Through the David Bohnett Foundation, Bohnett has awarded grants totaling well over $50 million to LBGT, arts, gun violence, animal rights, and social justice issues.
+Through the David Bohnett Foundation, Bohnett has made grants totaling well over $50 million to LBGT, arts, gun violence, animal rights, and social justice issues.
 Like Bohnett’s LGBT funding, his gun violence and voting funding has maintained a national focus.
 However, a few Los Angeles organizations typically make the annual grants list, including UCLA Luskin School of Public Affairs and the Los Angeles Police Foundation.
 The foundation also supports animal language research, the funding of service animals, and stopping rare animal trade.
 Recent local animal grants have been awarded to PAWS/LA and SPCA-Los Angeles.